Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Consider the Underlying Cause of the Allergy

-That said, it is important to remember that Benadryl only manages symptoms, not the underlying cause.
+It is important to remember that Benadryl only manages symptoms, not the underlying cause.
 It is also usually only appropriate for mild, transient problems – if your cat is severely affected or the problems are not going away, it is vital to seek advice from a veterinarian at an early stage.
-For example, if your cat has fleas and an associated flea allergy, flea treatment is going to be a much more useful solution to the problem than antihistamines!
+For example, if your cat has fleas and an associated flea allergy, flea treatment will be a much more useful solution to the problem than antihistamines!

-Equally, a severe allergy may need stronger drugs than antihistamines, especially if your cat is struggling to breathe, and these should be provided by a veterinarian.
+Equally, a severe allergy may need stronger drugs than antihistamines, especially if your cat is struggling to breathe, and a veterinarian should provide these.

 Consult a Veterinarian if Unsure

-In general, Benadryl is a useful treatment if your cat is having a sudden histamine-based reaction (such as after a sting) and can be beneficial when used for mild long-term allergies.
-Sometimes it is used alongside other drugs for the control of long-term, more problematic allergies.
+In general, Benadryl is a useful treatment if your cat has a sudden histamine-based reaction (such as after a sting) and can be beneficial for mild long-term allergies.
+Sometimes, it is used alongside other drugs for the control of long-term, more problematic allergies.
 If you aren’t sure, then consult a veterinarian first.

 What Side Effects Might Benadryl Cause in Cats?

-Most antihistamine drugs can cause drowsiness in cats, just like they do in people.
-Your cat might become a bit sleepy and less active or attentive – this is the most common side effect.
-Just occasionally, it can have the complete opposite effect and make some cats a bit hyper and excited.
+Most antihistamine drugs can cause drowsiness in cats, just like in people.
+Your cat might become sleepy and less active or attentive – this is the most common side effect.
+Occasionally, it can have the opposite effect and make some cats a bit hyper and excited.
 Benadryl should not be given to cats with overactive thyroid conditions or glaucoma and should not be given alongside other drugs unless recommended by a veterinarian.

 divider-cat